Introduction

 };

-The algorithm itself lives at src/algorithms/reco/ElectronReconstruction.cc
+The algorithm itself lives at src/algorithms/reco/ElectronReconstruction.cc:

 #include "ElectronReconstruction.h"